NHSCS-ORG/Post-Install-Config/README.md

 ## WARNING: Do not use this script without modifing it for your environment, it is hard coded for NHSCS and WILL FAIL without modification.

 ### What this system does:
-We use a combonation of Systemd and MaaS to build out our deployment.
+We use a combination of Systemd and MaaS to build out our deployment.
 #### Configuration
 * Enable Active Directory Authentication.
 * Add the system to a ADDS domain.